medical schools council

 Related Pages

-The application procedures for international students are the same as home students, however, international students will have additional things to consider.
+The application procedures for international students are the same as home students (and can be found on studyinghealthcare.ac.uk), however, international students will have additional things to consider.
 It is important to note that the information below is for guidance purposes only and should be confirmed with medical schools or the relevant listed organisation, directly.

 Non-UK entry requirements